Interview with author C. Nekole Porter

 Q5.
 Is there lots to do before you dive in and start writing a book?

 Q6.
-How long did it take you to write your book ‘A Voice, A Soul, A Man Speaks’?
+How long did it take you to write your book ‘Tales of a Film Prop Man’?

 Q7.
 On what platforms can readers buy your books?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘A Voice, A Soul, A Man Speaks’?
+Tell us about the process of coming up with the book cover and the title ‘Tales of a Film Prop Man’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?